Although English is the official base language for all UBports projects we believe you have the right to use it in any

 Now, get on with it.
 The first step is to search if your language already exists in the project of your choice.
 If your language is not available for a specific project, you can add it yourself.

 As was said up above, you need a file editor of your choice and a GitHub/GitLab account to translate .po/.ts files directly.
 Idealy you do have clickable set up and know how to build an app.

-There are online gettext .po editors and those you can install in your computer.
+There are online gettext .po editors and those you can install on your computer.
 You can choose whatever editor you want, but we prefer to work with free software only.
-There are too many plain text editors and tools to help you translate .po/.ts files to put down a list here.
+There are too many plain text editors and tools to help you translate .po/.ts files to list here.